SARE Professional Development Program Annual Report for Alaska

 Activities and Methods

-In 2012, PDP funds were given to support Extension agents and personnel to attend conferences and workshops that expanded their knowledge of sustainable agriculture practices to further aid their clientele with sustainable agriculture projects and practices.
-Extension personnel attended the annual Western SARE Professional Development Summer Meeting and Water: The Foundation of Agricultural Sustainability Conference held in Santa Cruz, NM.
-Travel Scholarships were also given to Extension agents from Anchorage to attend the 2012 SARE Conference in Fairbanks, Alaska to promote practices and ideas of sustainable agriculture.
+In 2013, PDP funds were given to support Extension agents and personnel to attend conferences and workshops that further expanded their knowledge of sustainable agriculture practices to further aid their clientele with sustainable agriculture projects and practices.
+One extension person was funded to travel to the Western SARE Professional Development summer meeting in California.
+Travel scholarships were given to Extension agents from around AK to attend the 2013 Sustainable Agriculture Conference and Workshop in Fairbanks, AK.
+Funds were also given to support travel of two speakers, Billy Kniffen from Texas and Don Bustos from New Mexico.
+The workshops were focused on water collection and irrigation systems and low-cost sustainable farming methods.

 PDP-funded Publications/Educational Materials and Products